adc-trust-ai/whitebox-ai-syllabus/README.md

 ---

-## ⌛ Level 2: White-box Literature
+## ⌛ Level 2: White-Box Literature
 ![Status: Curating](https://img.shields.io/badge/Status-Curating-orange)

 *Content currently being selected.
 This section will cover the transition from Black-Box ensembles to inherently interpretable architectures, visitng XAI tools along the way as an occasionally useful middle-ground or complementary approach.*